SinaRampe/multiple_pdf_chatbot/README.md

     )
     ```

+    The available OpenAI models can be found in the [OpenAI API documentation](https://platform.openai.com/docs/models).
+If no OpenAI GPT-4 API access is given, the user should change `model_name` to `"gpt-3.5-turbo"`.
+GPT-3.5 is faster in generating responses and doesn't come with the hourly prompt restrictions GPT-4 does.
+GPT-4 is smarter, can handle longer prompts and conversations, and doesn't make as many factual errors.

     The `temperature` parameter controls the randomness of the responses.
 Higher values result in more random and surprising responses.
-Other parameters that may be changed include `max_tokens` (maximum length of the response), `stop` (stop sequence for the response generation), and `frequency`.
+Other parameters that may be changed include `max_tokens` (maximum length of the response).
+More available parameters and what they do can be read in the [OpenAI API reference for completions](https://platform.openai.com/docs/api-reference/completions).

 13. Run the application: